Application deadline: February, 2018 (Specific date TBD)

 The Hilldale/Holstrom Application

 - Project proposal of no more than five double-spaced pages with at least 1 inch margins, and no smaller than 11pt font.
 The abstract and references are included in the 5-page limit, and the proposal should follow disciplinary guidelines and use headers appropriate to the field.
 If you are uncertain about how to format your proposal, talk to your project advisor.
 All proposals should contain the following:

 - An abstract of the proposed research (200 words or less, may be single-spaced)

 - Introduction and literature review, detailing the originality and significance of the proposed project

 - Methods section, describing plans for data collection and analysis

 - Timeline for completion of project

 - A UW–Madison transcript (automatically attached to your online application; you do not need to order a transcript)

-- A recommendation letter from the project advisor, which includes a brief budget statement explaining how the $500 awarded to the advisor will be spent in support of the student’s research.
-It’s helpful when the letter also addresses how long and in what capacity the project advisor has known the student; the student’s intellectual contribution to the research proposal and ability to carry out the project; the originality and significance of the proposed research; and plans for regular interaction with the student for the duration of the project.
+- A recommendation letter from the project advisor, which includes a brief budget statement explaining how the $1,000 awarded to the advisor will be spent in support of the student’s research.
+It’s helpful when the letter also addresses how long and in what capacity the project advisor has known the student; the student’s intellectual contribution to the research proposal and ability to carry out the project; the originality and significance of the proposed research; plans for regular interaction with the student for the duration of the project, and the timeline agreed upon for the project.
 The recommendation is submitted online as part of the online application.